YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   the called function returns a ``YDB_TP_RESTART`` return code, it calls the function again.
 - If the function returns a ``YDB_TP_ROLLBACK``, `ydb_tp_s()`_ returns
-  to its caller with that return code.
+  to its caller with that return code after discarding the uncommitted database updates and releasing any locks acquired within the transaction.
 - To protect applications against poorly coded transactions, if a transaction takes longer than the number of seconds specified by the environment variable ``ydb_maxtptime``, YottaDB aborts the